sordahl-ga/FHIRSubscriptionProcessor/readme.md

 9. You may now add Subscription resources and you should start receiving notifications at your defined web-hook endpoint when resources are created/updated that meet criteria in the FHIR Server

 ## Simple Use Example
+For an example of how to use the R5 backport Subscription resource in an R4 sample, please refer to the link provided [here](./docs/r5subscription/readme.md).

 Let's say you want to monitor your severe diabetic population via a population management application.
 This population management application exposes a rest-hook endpoint that will trigger a refresh workflow for diabetic patients when called, this workflow may include updating population, reasessing population risk scores, etc...
 You want to trigger this endpoint when any Patient is directly assigned a diabetic Condition with complications in the FHIR Server.
 You would execute the following steps to acheive this:</br>
 1. Deploy the FHIR Subscription Processor using instructions above.
 2. Using Postman or other HTTP Rest Client, Create a Subscription resource to monitor on the FHIR Server.
 This Subscription will trigger for Conditions created/updated with a Diabetic w/complication code(s):